AstrolabDAO/docs/safu/why.md

 Insurance protocols themselves face problems evaluating risks in an industry speed-running in a few months the last hundred years of financial innovations, without regulations or law enforcement possible.
 As protocols grow, so does insurance costs, and the lack of scalability becomes soon a problem.

 In Astrolab's case, given that Crates interacts with many different protocols, it's hard for an outsider to evaluate risk properly and on the go.
-Astrolab's solution is thus to use the protocol's revenue to insure itself.
+Astrolab's solution is thus to insure itself.